 On January 1st, 2018 Ontario increased the age of protection to include all children under the age of 18 years.
 By increasing the age of protection, 16- and 17-year-olds who are in need of protection are eligible for the full range of child protection services, which gives them a better opportunity to get the support they need, and have better outcomes as they transition to adulthood.

 A youth may be eligible for protection services if they are experiencing or at risk of, physical abuse, sexual abuse, emotional abuse, neglect and/or abandonment.
-Youth who have left home because of concerns about safety or risk of harm at home may be eligible for services from Jewish Family & Child.
-If you are concerned that a youth may be in need of protection, you can contact Jewish Family & Child at 416-638-7800 and share your concerns.
+Youth who have left home because of concerns about safety or risk of harm at home may be eligible for services from Jewish Family and Child Service.
+If you are concerned that a youth may be in need of protection, you can contact Jewish Family and Child Service at 416-638-7800 and share your concerns.

 A new Voluntary Youth Services Agreement (VYSA) will be available for youth who: